View our 2021-22 Primary calendar here

-VIRTUAL CALENDAR: See our autumn term calendar here
+VIRTUAL CALENDAR: See our summer term calendar here

 During the Autumn term we promoted the Sportshall Athletics School Games competition for infants, primary and secondary schools up to Year 8.
 This was part of the London Youth Games School Games programme across London and open to all schools in all London Boroughs.

 This term we ran a cultural competition for children in key stage 1 and another for key stage 2.
 Linked to the NHS recommendation that children aged 5 to 18 years old should do at least 60 minutes of physical activity every day to maintain a basic level of health, we invited children from KS1 to submit a drawing of their favourite game or activity to play indoors.
 KS2 children were invited to create/design a new active game for the classroom and provide a picture and brief instructions of the activity.

 During the summer term we ran a cultural competition for children in key stage 1 and another for key stage 2.
 The competition was an intra school event for children both in school and at home.